stijn-dejongh/lovecraft_public_domain/raw_converts/bc.md

-  By the time he had related this to me, I, emboldened by his torch and his company, began to reflect upon the strange beast which I had wounded but a short distance back in the darkness, and suggested that we ascertain, by the rushlight&rsquo;s aid, what manner of creature was my victim.
+  By the time he had related this to me, I, emboldened by his torch and his company, began to reflect upon the strange beast which I had wounded but a short distance back in the darkness, and suggested that we ascertain, by the rushlight's aid, what manner of creature was my victim.
 Accordingly I retraced my steps, this time with a courage born of companionship, to the scene of my terrible experience.
 Soon we descried a white object upon the floor, an object whiter even than the gleaming limestone itself.
 Cautiously advancing, we gave vent to a simultaneous